Whiteknight/CastIron/README.md

 ## Overview

 CastIron is a bare-minimum, bare-metal implementation of the QueryObject pattern for SQL.
 You create an implementation of either `ISqlQuery` or `ISqlCommand` with your SQL code and query reading logic and pass it to an instance of `SqlQueryRunner`.
 The runner will do all the dirty stuff like opening the `SqlConnection`, creating the `SqlCommand` and obtaining an `SqlDataReader`.
 CastIron gives you all the tools to work with things like In/InOut parameters or multiple result sets.
 CastIron also provides tools to automatically map result sets to objects and `IEnumerable`s of objects.
 You can use these features if you want them, and ignore them if you don't.

+### Goals of CastIron

+CastIron currently has a few principles and goals:

+1. Use the QueryObject pattern for working with the DB, as opposed to the Repository, Active Record, Unit Of Work, Table Data Gateway or other data access patterns.
+1. Allow the programmer to write SQL without interference
+1. Do not do anything fancy like caching, but enable the programmer to add those features later
+1. Provide some basic tools and helpers, but allow the programmer to easily opt-out of anything which isn't needed.

 ## Examples